RoofViews

 Check different sources for online company reviews, go to the contractor's social media pages to see what customers say, and see if they have a website that offers details on their products, services, and the number of years they've been in business.
 You're looking for a company with a good track record and reputation.
 Once you've gathered all this information, you'll be able to make a more educated decision.

-Check the Contractor's License and Insurance
+Check the Roofing Contractor's License and Insurance

 You want to work with a contractor who is licensed (in areas where licensing is required) because knowledge of local codes and regulations is extremely important.